lackhoa/lackhoa.github.io/_posts/2023-11-04-auto-rig-pro.md

 Update 4: After rereading the message from Artell, I realized that it wasn't as schmuck as I thought (I thought they were saying I was "pleased with myself" for fixing the bug).
 So I sent an apology for the REDACTED part.
-However, I still think it's shitty to judge my tone and criticize the edit I made to *your program* when *I don't care* and just want a refund.
+However, I still think it's rude to judge my tone and criticize the edit I made to *your program* when *I don't care* and just want a refund.

+Update 5: Just to be clear, I don't claim to have any proper "fix" for the problem.
+I just found an edit to the code that for some reason didn't trigger the memory leak.

 {% endraw %}